shaguntalwar17/python-fundamentals-practice/README.md

 # Python Fundamentals Practice

 This repository contains my complete Python learning journey — from **basic concepts** to **advanced programming**, along with **practice codes and mini projects**.
-It reflects my strong foundation in Python and my consistent hands-on approach to learning.
+It reflects my strong foundation in Python and my consistent hands-on approach to learning..

 ---